microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0/New-MgDeviceAppMgtAndroidManagedAppProtection.md

     - `[MobileAppIdentifier <IMicrosoftGraphMobileAppIdentifier>]`: The identifier for a mobile app.
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Version <String>]`: Version of the entity.
   - `[CustomBrowserDisplayName <String>]`: Friendly name of the preferred custom browser to open weblink on Android.
-When this property is configured, ManagedBrowserToOpenLinksRequired should be true.
-  - `[CustomBrowserPackageId <String>]`: Unique identifier of the preferred custom browser to open weblink on Android.
-When this property is configured, ManagedBrowserToOpenLinksRequired should be true.
+  - `[CustomBrowserPackageId <String>]`: Unique identifier of a custom browser to open weblink on Android.
   - `[DeployedAppCount <Int32?>]`: Count of apps to which the current policy is deployed.
   - `[DeploymentSummary <IMicrosoftGraphManagedAppPolicyDeploymentSummary>]`: The ManagedAppEntity is the base entity type for all other entity types under app management workflow.
     - `[(Any) <Object>]`: This indicates any property can be added to this object.